javierhf/technical-write-me/docs/articles/single-responsibility-principle-tw/index.md

 * They manage the documentation project and platform
 * They collaborate with new content actively

-**Having a technical writer allows your documentation's collaborators** to focus where they provide more value:
+**Having a technical writer allows your collaborators (Subject-matter experts)** to focus where they provide more value:
 > While they provide a draft with the right information, the technical writer creates the content.

 But _how do we apply and support this separation of responsibilities?_